The History Channel: Battle for the Pacific

 The History Channel: Battle for the Pacific is a 2007 historical first-person shooter video game developed by Cauldron HQ and published by Activision for Microsoft Windows, Xbox 360 and PlayStation 3.
-Versions for PlayStation 2 and Wii were also released, featuring a different storyline and missions.
+Versions for PlayStation 2 and Wii by different developers were also released, featuring a different storyline and missions.

 Battle for the Pacific allows players to participate in battles in the Pacific Theater of Operations of World War II, such as the Battle of Iwo Jima and the Battle of Corregidor.

 Gameplay

 Battle for the Pacific features a single-player campaign and a multiplayer mode with various weapons to choose from, ranging from the American Thompson submachine gun and M1 Garand rifle to the Japanese Type 100 submachine gun and Type 38 carbine.

 Single-player

 The game features fighting in some of the most historic battles in the Pacific campaign, from the Battle of Corregidor and Guadalcanal to the closing days of Iwo Jima.
 While the PlayStation 2 and Wii versions have the player by his lonesome, similar to the early Medal of Honor games, the Xbox 360, PlayStation 3, and PC version features more squad-based missions, with most all of the missions having two soldiers and an NCO by your side, with other soldiers helping out as well.
 The game seems to have large, lush environments, from the beaches to the jungle, However one noticeable aspect in the PS3, Xbox 360, and PC version is that the player can not wander too far off from the commanding soldier, or else the mission will be terminated.
 This limits free roaming and creates a more linear single-player experience.